Uncertain Cure

 Azumi’s brows knitted together, but before she could argue, Victor added with a grin, “And I’m not taking no for an answer.”

-She fixed her gaze on him for a lingering moment before rolling her eyes with exaggerated exasperation.
-"Whatever you say, Mr. Kim," she muttered with a hiss, her voice dripping with sarcasm, before grumpily lying down.
+She fixed her gaze on him for a lingering moment, her dark eyes searching his as if gauging his sincerity.
+Finally, with an exaggerated roll of her eyes, she sighed dramatically.
+"Whatever you say, Mr. Kim," she muttered with a hiss, her voice dripping with sarcasm.
+Despite her grumbling, she relented, flopping onto the mattress with an almost childlike pout.

-Victor chuckled softly, the sound low and amused, as he leaned closer.
-His lips brushed against her forehead in a fleeting kiss, a gesture of silent affection, before he settled beside her and fell into a deep, untroubled sleep.
+Victor chuckled softly, the sound low and amused, his amusement evident in the crinkle at the corners of his eyes.
+Without a word, he leaned closer, brushing his lips against her forehead in a fleeting, tender kiss—a silent reassurance, a gesture of unspoken affection.
+His warmth lingered on her skin even as he pulled away and settled beside her.
+Within moments, his breathing evened out, and he slipped into a deep, untroubled sleep.

 "You have this kind of ability?"
-Azumi whispered, her tone so soft and incredulous that even Hiroshi, standing just a few steps away, couldn't hear her.
+Azumi whispered, crouching slightly so only Adelina could hear.
+Her tone was so soft and incredulous that even Hiroshi, standing just a few steps away, couldn't catch her words.

-Azumi straightened, her voice rising so the others could hear.
-"But your wound should take at least two weeks to heal completely."
+Azumi straightened abruptly, her voice rising so the others could hear.
+"But your wound should take at least two weeks to heal completely!"

-Adelina grinned, her expression teetering on cocky.
+Adelina grinned, her expression teetering on cocky as she flexed her fingers experimentally.
 "Pretty cool, huh?"

 "Pretty cool indeed!"
 Hiroshi chimed in, visibly impressed.
-"Looks like I won’t even need to assist her anymore."
+He tilted his head, studying her with newfound interest.
+"Looks like I won’t even need to assist her anymore.
+That takes a load off my shoulders."

 Victor chuckled from his spot at the stove as he stirred a fragrant pot of chicken adobo.
 "That makes things easier for all of us.
 We can leave sooner than expected."